MaeeshaB/ergonomica/README.md

 ### Part 1: Credentials :bust_in_silhouette: ###
 For demonstration purposes, please use the following credentials when logging in.
 Alternative login credentials can be found in the "user" relation of the database.
-These ones have the most extensive account activity to showcase the full functionality of the app.
+The credentials below have the most extensive account activity to showcase the full functionality of the app.

 Username: admin01